Mezzichai/botanical-lineage-tracker/README.md

 An example of the problem domain would suffice in understanding the utility of this application:

 Imagine you are interested in selecting for specific morphological or chemical characteristics within a plant species.
-Assumming you are working with hundreds or even thousands of individuals, it will prove a difficult task to keep track of their specific familial lineages without a GUI, which is very important if we are selecting for specific inherited characteristics.
+Assuming you are working with hundreds or even thousands of individuals, it will prove a difficult task to keep track of their specific familial lineages without a GUI, which is very important if we are selecting for specific inherited characteristics.